 The above prohibition would not apply to a person who uses a mobile electronic device to do any of the following:

 · Carry out his or her official duties as a police officer, law enforcement official, member of a fire department, or operator of an emergency vehicle.

 · Respond to a public utility emergency as a public utility employee or contractor.

 · Report or avert an emergency, including texting 9-1-1.

-The bill would also prohibit a person from digitally communicating using a mobile electronic device in his or her hand or lap while operating a commercial motor vehicle or a school bus.
+The bill would also prohibit a person from reading or digitally communicating using a mobile electronic device in his or her hand or lap while operating a commercial motor vehicle or a school bus.
 The bill would amend the current prohibition against voice communication on a hand-held mobile telephone while operating a commercial vehicle or school bus to remove an exception for vehicles that are stopped in a location where they can safely remain stationary.

 The bill would also allow a law enforcement officer to treat a violation of section 602b as the primary or sole reason for issuing a citation to a driver.
 However, an officer could not search a motor vehicle or a driver or passenger solely because of a violation of section 602b.